JonZeolla/Lab/tutorials/beginner/write/README.md

 # Writing to the CAN bus via CLI
 ## Preparations
 First, you need to make sure that you have a can interface up (either vcan0 or can0).
 You can verify this by running `ip addr | grep can0`.
-* If you ran `setup/configure.sh` successfully since you started up your machine last, the correct interface should already be available, but if not, you can run `${HOME}/Desktop/setup_can.sh` or `${HOME}/Desktop/setup_vcan.sh`, whichever is appropriate.
+* If you are using the VM, or if you've already run `${HOME}/Desktop/Lab/setup/configure.sh`, the correct interface should already be available.
+If not, you can run `${HOME}/Desktop/setup_can.sh` or `${HOME}/Desktop/setup_vcan.sh`, whichever is appropriate.
 You should only have the `setup_can.sh` script available if you've successfully configured a can0 interface in the past using the `setup` scripts.

 Next, in one terminal window, setup a listener and let it run so that you can examine all of your CAN bus writes.
 `candump -tA vcan0,0:0`